 Findings

-- Substantive empirical findings are not specified in the available abstract; the paper’s principal payoff is the methodological framework itself.
+• Substantive empirical findings are not specified in the available abstract; the paper’s value in this version lies in its methodological and conceptual proposals.

 Connections